zephyrproject-rtos/zephyr/doc/reference/kernel/other/interrupts.rst

 processing to a thread.

-* An ISR can signal a helper thread to do interrupt-related processing using a kernel object, such as a fifo, lifo, or semaphore.
+* An ISR can signal a helper thread to do interrupt-related processing using a kernel object, such as a FIFO, LIFO, or semaphore.

 * An ISR can instruct the system workqueue thread to execute a work item.
   (See :ref:`workqueues_v2`.)